mostafashawki/todos-react-query/README.md

 # Todo Application

-This is a small todo application built using ReactJS, Styled-components, React-query, Node.js, and Express.
+This is a small todo application built using ReactJS with Vite, Styled-components, React-query, Node.js, and Express.
 The application allows users to manage their todo tasks efficiently.

 ## Features